 But once again, there are always exceptions to the rule – I’ve come across plenty of excellent portraits that have been shot with smaller apertures and have deeper depth of fields.

 - Sports Photography:

-With the low lighting conditions you find yourself in when doing sports photography indoors, you’re usually forced to shoot with a wide aperture (and thus a shallow depth of field).
+With the low lighting conditions you find yourself in when doing sports photography indoors (which will be without flash), you’re usually forced to shoot with a wide aperture (and thus a shallow depth of field).
 But which is not a problem because sports photographs are shot at a thin depth of field far more often than not.

 Sports photography shot at a shallow depth of field works well because you get what’s important in focus, i.e. usually the players, and the less important visual information is thrown out of focus.
 There’s a lot of visual elements that end up in the background of sports shots, like bleachers, fans, gymnasium exit signs, etc. These things are usually just distractions that would take away rather than add to a sports image.

 When to Use Small Apertures for Deep Depth of Field

 There are plenty of instances in photography when you’ll want everything, or get as much as you can, in focus.

 With landscapes, rarely do you have a subject that you try to isolate from the rest of your composition.
 It’s not uncommon for your entire composition to be your subject.